Baraka-Malila/OCR-APP-LEGAL/privacy-policy.md

 **Effective Date:** [06/01/2025]

 Your privacy is important to us.
-This Privacy Policy describes how we collect, use, and safeguard your information when you use our OCR App ("the App").
+This Privacy Policy describes how we collect, use, and safeguard your information when you use our OCR App ("OCRsnap").

 ## 1. Information We Collect